jbemmel/srl-self-organizing/labs/evpn-mh-as-mc-lag/Multi_Vendor_Considerations.md

 In the former case, it is possible to [auto-derive](https://datatracker.ietf.org/doc/html/rfc8365#section-5.1.2.1) EVPN RD and RT values as \<router-id\>:VNI and \<2-byte-AS\>:VNI respectively.

 In SR Linux, the EVI and VNI for a service are provisioned separately (under the mac-vrf instance and the VxLAN tunnel-interface respectively).
-Cumulus only provisions the VNI and assume the EVI is the same (implicitly limiting usable VXLAN ID space to 16 bits for auto-rd/rt).
-Since we cannot provision the EVI, interop requirements force us to configure VNI==EVI.
+Cumulus only provisions the VNI and assumes the EVI is the same (implicitly limiting usable VXLAN ID space to 16 bits for auto-rd/rt).
+Since we cannot provision the EVI, interop requirements force us to configure VNI==EVI, keeping VNIs below 65536.

 # Bonding with Link Aggregation Control Protocol (LACP)
 All network operating systems support bonding (LAGs) with LACP, but they vary in the degree to which parameters can be configured.